jezdez/conda-tempo/track-b-transaction.md

 - **Alignment with the conda ecosystem direction** — py-rattler is already part of the ``conda/`` org (prefix.dev's contribution), not a community-maintained side project.
-The consolidation story is consistent with the cps author's stated interest in folding cph into cps: a single Rust-backed extract path across the ecosystem.
+The consolidation story is a single Rust-backed extract path across the ecosystem.
 - **Drops ~500 lines of hand-written cps Python** (``extract_stream``
   + ``TarfileNoSameOwner`` + ``tar_generator``) for a thinner wrapper